 Mayday (dir.
 Karen Cinorre)

 On a stormy night, Ana (Grace Van Patten) is transported to an alternate universe, where a small band of women soldiers (Mia Goth, Soko, and Havana Rose Liu) are fighting in an endless war.
 Mayday is a surreal, feminist war drama, where director Karen Cinorre explores trauma, feminism, and finding the strength to carry on in a gorgeous, sweeping, and cinematic world.
-The entire cast is fantastic, with Goth’s performance as the leader of the crew, in particular, standing out.
+The entire cast is fantastic, with Goth’s performance as the leader of the crew, in particular, standing out, and DP Sam Levy’s cinematography makes for some gorgeous scenes that capture the breadth of Cinorre’s vision.
 Don’t miss this one, if not simply for the incredible dance sequence partway through.

 Censor (dir.
 Prano Bailey-Bond)